phryniszak/lc29h/README.md

 [LC29H(BS) GPS/RTK HAT as RTK base station](https://www.waveshare.com/lc29h-gps-hat.htm?sku=25280)

-and some browsers as a way to send P2P RTCM correction from base to rover.
+and web browser as a way to send P2P RTCM correction from base to rover.

 ## How to use it?